Financial professionals using mailock in board room

 • Microsoft Purview Message Encryption (OME) for internal and external sensitive information

-• Secure reply portals for external recipients
+• Secure reply experiences for external recipients (depending on configuration)

 • Compliance tooling: journaling, eDiscovery, retention policies